Émile Küss

-Émile Küss (1 February 1815 – 1 March 1871) was a French physician who, with Charles-Emmanuel Sédillot, performed the first recorded biopsy on a tumour.
+Émile Küss (1 February 1815 – 1 March 1871) was a French medical doctor who, with Charles-Emmanuel Sédillot, performed the first recorded biopsy on a tumour.
 He later entered politics in Strasbourg, became mayor, and played a significant role in the decision of the city leaders to surrender to the Germans in 1870 following the Siege of Strasbourg in the Franco-Prussian War.

 Early life and family

 Émile Küss was born in 1815 into "an ancient bourgeois family" of Strasbourg.
 He was educated at the Protestant Gymnasium in Strasbourg and studied anatomy.

 A grandson of his nephew Edouard Küss, son of his brother Théodore, was the surgeon René Küss.

 Medical career

 Küss was appointed head of anatomical studies at the University of Strasbourg in 1843 and professor of physiology in 1846.
 His large family meant that he always needed money and he lectured regularly and gave classes on anatomical drawing despite a pulmonary infection that meant he was sometimes bedridden.